AERESAL/Neighborhood-hackclub/README.md

 - leaderboard
 - Print/ Export (Icon on bottom left)
 - Settings (Icon on botton left)
-Top right will have profile pop out
+- Top right will have profile pop out

-## use early version
-- run as a live server

-# Updates
-- spent 15 hours on authenication with firebase/auth0
-- i might just create my own authication thing that makes it easier (trust it will be secure. )